 BE IT ENACTED BY THE GENERAL ASSEMBLY OF GEORGIA:

-Chapter 24 of Title 33 of the Official Code of Georgia Annotated, relating to general insurance provisions, is amended by adding a new Code section to read as follows:
+Article 1 of Chapter 3 of Title 20 of the Official Code of Georgia Annotated, relating to definitions, is amended by designating the existing text as Part 1 and adding a new part to read as follows: "

 All laws and parts of laws in conflict with this Act are repealed.